skype-directory-things-to-know

 Before diving into Skype Directory setup, several prerequisites must be in place.
 First, you’ll need a functioning Skype for Business Server environment with proper licensing.
 Additionally, your Active Directory forest should be prepared with the necessary schema extensions and organizational units to support Skype for Business integration.

 The integration between Skype Directory and Active Directory forms the foundation of your configuration.
-According to Microsoft’s official documentation, this process begins with ensuring your Active Directory is optimized for synchronization.
+This process begins with ensuring your Active Directory is optimized for synchronization.
 This involves verifying that all user objects have complete information, particularly attributes like display names, email addresses, and department information.

 To initiate the integration process: